s4ke/Master-Thesis/src/md/069-conclusion.md

 \label{sec:conclusion}

-## Contributions
+Arrows are a generic concept that allows for powerful composition combinators.
+To our knowledge we are first to represent *parallel* computation with Arrows, and hence to show their usefulness for composing parallel programs.

-We propose an Arrow-based encoding for parallelism based on a new Arrow combinator `parEvalN :: [arr a b] -> arr [a] [b]`.
+In this thesis, we proposed an Arrow-based encoding for parallelism based on a new Arrow combinator `parEvalN :: [arr a b] -> arr [a] [b]`.
 A parallel Arrow is still an Arrow, hence the resulting parallel Arrow can still be used in the same way as a potential sequential version.
-In this paper we evaluate the expressive power of such a formalism in the context of parallel programming.
+We evaluated the expressive power of such a formalism in the context of parallel programming.

-* We introduce a parallel evaluation formalism using Arrows.
+We introduced a parallel evaluation formalism using Arrows.
 One big advantage of this specific approach is that we do not have to introduce any new types, facilitating composability (Chapter \ref{sec:parallel-arrows}).
-* We show that PArrow programs can readily exploit multiple parallel language implementations.
-We demonstrate the use of GpH, a `Par` Monad, and Eden.
-We do not re-implement all the parallel internals, as this functionality is hosted in the `ArrowParallel` type class, which abstracts all parallel implementation logic.
+These PArrow programs can readily exploit multiple parallel language implementations.
+We demonstrated the use of GpH, a `Par` Monad, and Eden.
+We did not re-implement all the parallel internals, as this functionality is hosted in the `ArrowParallel` type class, which abstracts all parallel implementation logic.
 The implementations can easily be swapped, so we are not bound to any specific one.